-Women and men who discover they carry a BRCA gene often are faced with many difficult questions and will likely require support as they move forward.
-As the number of women who find they carry a BRCA gene continues to grow, several organizations are finding ways to offer support to women (and occasionally men) both on- and off-line.
+People who discover they carry a BRCA gene often are faced with many difficult questions and will likely require support as they move forward.
+As the number of men and women who find they carry a BRCA gene continues to grow, several organizations are finding ways to offer support to carriers both on- and off-line.

 Benefits and Drawbacks of Online Support

-Online support can be extremely helpful for answering questions that BRCA+ women or their family members have in real-time.
-Many of these groups, which often run on Facebook, provide access to a large number of women, both locally and globally, who are grappling with the same questions you might be and can also provide insight into options and research you may not know about.
+Online support can be extremely helpful for answering questions that BRCA+ men and women or their family members have in real-time.
+Many of these groups, which often run on Facebook or other platforms, provide access to a large number of people, both locally and globally, who are grappling with the same questions you might be and can also provide insight into options and research you may not know about.

 Support for Men